Abdullah bin Ali Al Uyuni: Lineage and dynastic etymology

-Al Uyuni was a descendent from the Banu Abdul Qays tribe, although it is unclear from which branch.
+Al Uyuni was a descendant from the Banu Abdul Qays tribe, although it is unclear from which branch.
 Some sources indicate the Al-Marri as a Marra bin Amer bin al-Harith bin Anmar bin Amr bin Wadia ’bin Lakiz bin Afsa bin Abdul Qays, but Abu al-Faraj al-Isfahani spoke of a prince named Abu Senan Muhammad bin al-Fadl bin Abdullah bin Ali Al-Abdi Al-Marri.
 The Uyunid rulers were also named Al Ibrahim after Al Uyuni’s great-grandfather.
 Since the tribe once lived in the village of Al Oyun in the Al-Ahsa Oasis, the family was named after it, that is, Al Uyuni.
 The Abdul Qays tribe stemmed from Rabi'a ibn Nizar, the ancestor of the Eastern Arabian tribes and son of Nizar ibn Ma'ad.

 Founding the state

 Revolt Against the Qarmatians

 Political, social and economic conditions in the Qarmatian state had reached a critical point when Al Uyuni began his revolt.
 He struggled at first in his skirmishes with the authorities given that he started with only around 400 supporters from the Abdul Qays, but other tribes took advantage of the weakened authority and eventually joined in.
 Al Uyuni’s troops forced the Qarmatians to withdraw to the Al-Ahsa Oasis while the loyal tribes withdrew to the Syrian Desert, culminating in a seven-year war of attrition and a siege of the Qarmatian capital at Qatif.